 Visteon Corporation, Visteon Systems, LLC ("Visteon Systems"), and Visteon Caribbean, Inc. ("Visteon Caribbean"), each sponsor one or more of the Pension Plans.
 The Pension Plans are covered by the termination insurance program described in Title IV of ERISA.
-The PBGC is a wholly-owned United States government corporation, created by ERISA to administer the mandatory pension plan termination insurance program.
-The PBGC's principal purpose is to guarantee the payment of certain pension benefits to participants upon termination of a pension plan.9
+The PBGC is a wholly-owned United States government corporation created by ERISA to administer the mandatory pension plan termination insurance program.
+The PBGC's principal purpose is to guarantee the payment of certain pension benefits to participants upon termination of a pension plan.

 The Visteon Pension Plan ("VPP"), sponsored by Visteon Corporation, accounts for the vast majority of the Debtors' total projected unfunded benefit obligations of approximately \$460 million on a PBGC termination liability basis.
-As of January 1, 2009, the VPP provided pension benefits to approximately 3,760 employees and 11,990 retirees and deferred vested plan participants.10 The UAW represents ten salaried employees assigned to ACH and 240 hourly employees of Visteon Systems' North Penn facility that participate in the VPP.
-Participants in the VPP also include approximately 1,200 non-union, salaried employees of Visteon Corporation who are leased to ACH.
+As of January 1, 2009, the VPP provided pension benefits to approximately 3,760 employees and 11,990 retirees and deferred vested plan participants.
+Participants in the VPP include approximately ten salaried employees represented by the UAW and approximately 1,200 non-union, salaried employees-all of whom are leased to ACH.
 Under that certain Visteon Salaried Employee Lease Agreement, dated October 1, 2005, by and between Visteon Corporation and ACH (the "Salaried Employee Lease Agreement"), ACH pays Visteon Corporation on a monthly basis an amount that is intended to reflect Visteon Corporation's liability for providing pension benefits to ACH employees.
 Under this agreement, ACH's pension-related payment obligation is equal to Visteon Corporation's reported accounting expense attributable to benefits accrued by these leased employees and not the actual cash contributions that are required to satisfy the periodic pension funding obligations with respect to such benefits.